 The crowd’s response came as one.

-Aaron wanted to point out that most of them hadn't actually been there, so how would they have known what he'd said, but he was not given the opportunity.
+Aaron wanted to point out that most of them hadn’t been there, so how would they know what he’d said or done, but he was not given the opportunity.

 “Has he?”
 Corrin continued.